neilstephens/opendatacon/README.md

 ### Ports

 Ports are the interface between opendatacon and the outside world.
 It is a Port's job to translate from/to the internal data structures used by opendatacon to/from an external protocol.
-For example, as of opendatacon 0.4.0, there are built in Port types:
+For example, as of opendatacon 1.9.0, there are built in Port types:

-*   DNP3 Master Port
+*   Null port
-*   DNP3 Outstation Port
+*   DNP3 Master and Outstation ports
-*   Modbus Master Port
-*   Modbus Outstation Port
+*   Modbus Master and Outstation ports
 *   Simulation Port
-*   JSON Client Port
+*   JSON Client and Server ports
+*   Conitel Master and Outstation ports
+*   MD3 Master and Outstation ports
+*   File transfer port
+*   Python port (deprecated in favour of Lua port below)
+*   Lua port
-*   Null port
+    * Lua port allows custom run-time port implementations
+    * See the ExampleConfig directory to see how you can write your own port in Lua

 ### Connectors